Fall-Back/Patterns/README.md

 JS
 --

-Where necessary I've included the minimum native, self-comtained JS required for a pattern to function.
+Where necessary I've included the minimum native, self-contained JS required for a pattern to function.
 The intention is that you concatente these JS files with you other JS, unless stated otherwise.